4d-go-mobile/sdk/RelationButtonDisableIfEmpty.md

 ### First your button appareance

-Select "disable" state and choose an other color for test or/and for background
+Select "disable" state and choose an other color for text or/and for background

 For instance